okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 **What you need**

 * An [Identity Engine-upgraded Okta org](/docs/guides/oie-upgrade-overview/)
-* An existing app that uses the Okta Sign-In Widget
+* An existing app that uses the Sign-In Widget
 * [Latest available widget release](https://github.com/okta/okta-signin-widget/releases)

 ---